fregante/webext-storage-cache/readme.md

 The API used until v5 has been deprecated and you should migrate to:

-- `CacheItem` for simple `cache.get`/`cache.set` calls.
+- `CachedValue` for simple `cache.get`/`cache.set` calls.
 This API makes more sense in a typed context because the type is preserved/enforced across calls.
-- `UpdatableCacheItem` for `cache.function`.
+- `CachedFunction` for `cache.function`.
 It behaves in a similar fashion, but also has extra methods like `getCached` and it's a lot safer to use.

 You can: